 - Your estate plan saves your beneficiaries money by avoiding probate.

 What is an Estate?

-Everyone has an estate.
-Your estate includes your home, car, bank accounts, digital assets, life insurance, brokerage accounts, household items, and personal possessions.
-Creating an estate plan will still allow you to keep full control of your property while you are alive and well.
-Your property remains yours, and unless you choose otherwise, your property will get disbursed after your death.
+Your estate includes your home, car, bank accounts, retirement accounts, brokerage accounts, digital assets, life insurance, antiques and jewelry, and personal possessions.
+Creating an estate plan still allows you to keep full control of your property while you are alive and well.
+Your property remains your own, and unless you choose otherwise, your property will get disbursed only after your death.

 In California, your estate plan will almost always include a Revocable Living Trust which enables your estate to avoid probate court proceedings.
 This not only keeps your personal affairs private but it also saves time and money.
 Probating an estate in California comes with a big price tag and generally takes more than one year to complete.

 Also, there are savings on so-called “death taxes” with estate planning, as compared to the alternative of not doing nothing.
 An estate plan assists in minimizing taxes, professional fees, and court costs.
 This is because your estate planning allows for tax planning to minimize taxes such as capital gains taxes, property tax reassessments, and estate taxes (if applicable).